TKomericki/Rhetos-wiki/Development-environment-setup.md

 This article describes how to setup the development environment for developing applications with Rhetos framework.

+> NOTE: This article applies to **older versions of Rhetos framework**.
+For **Rhetos framework v4.0** and later versions see article [Creating a new WCF application with Rhetos framework](Creating-new-WCF-Rhetos-application).

 Table of contents:

 1. [Prerequisites](#prerequisites)